 Don't Take Unnecessary Risks

 Be mindful of your abilities and don't take on an outdoor or recreation challenge that may be too difficult.
-Many search-and-rescue responses come when people overestimate their abilities, and they don't consider the risks of outdoor activities.
+Many search-and-rescue responses occur when people overestimate their abilities and don't consider the risks of outdoor activities.

 Enjoy and Protect Nature